mozilla/firefox-translations-training/docs/training-guide.md

 [train.sh]: https://github.com/mozilla/firefox-translations-training/tree/main/pipeline/train/train.sh

 ### Model training
-I often increase early stopping for teachers to make sure the training converges.
+Early stopping can be increased to make sure that training converges.
 However, it depends on the language and might not bring much benefit but will make the training longer.
 So, you can start with `early-stopping: 20`, monitor the training and increase it if the model stops training too early.
 ```